UWPCE-PythonCert/PythonCertDevel/_sources/modules/Comprehensions.rst.txt

 .. note::

   The "official" term is "generator expression" -- that is what you will see in the Python docs, and a lot of online discussions.
-I've used the term "generator comprehension" to better make clear the association with list comprehensions.
+I've used the term "generator comprehension" here to better make clear the association with list comprehensions.